jonahkaye/django_proxy/README.md

 **Good but less crucial:**
 - deployment
-- Endpoint structure x
+- Endpoint structure
 - Caching
-- Integration testing
+- Integration testing (a little)
 - Scalability

 **Not crucial:**